v-rzh/ctf_writeups/circlecitycon21_weirdrop/README.md

 [joey@gibson]$ ./permute.py 5
 0x56 0x53
 ```
-Great - so the xor gadgets that have these two operands is what we need.
+Great - so the XOR gadgets that have these two operands is what we need.
 We
 now have all of the key elements of our exploit.
 This is the ROP chain I
 came up with: